Climate psychology: Psycho-analytical approaches

-Climate psychologists consider how coping responses can be adaptive or maladaptive, not just personally but also for the wider environment and ecology.
-More precisely, do the responses promote positive psychological adjustment and stimulate appropriate and proportional pro-environmental action, or do they serve to justify the individual in their inaction and allow them to refrain from the necessary, radical changes?
+Psychologists consider how coping responses can be adaptive or maladaptive, and climate psychologists use environmental impact of a behavior to determine the adaptivity of the response.
+For example, climate psychologists might ask if responses promote positive psychological adjustment and stimulate appropriate and proportional pro-environmental action, or do they serve to justify the individual in their inaction and allow them to refrain from the necessary, radical changes?